 Treatment for opioid dependence focuses on lowering opioid levels, alleviating symptoms, reducing toxins, and helping the patient maintain optimism and dignity.
-Unlike traditional drug rehabs, inpatient medical detoxification provides the best hope for successful detoxification in that physicians can reduce opioid levels quickly and safely while administering medications to ease withdrawal symptoms.
+Unlike traditional drug rehabs, inpatient medical detoxification provides the best hope for successful detoxification.
+It is because physicians can reduce opioid levels quickly and safely while administering medications to ease withdrawal symptoms.

 Long-term use of certain opioids makes body and brain changes more permanent.
 These secondary changes to the brain, including alteration of the perception of pleasure and inability to make reasonable decisions, ingrain themselves into neurological pathways deep inside the brain.
-Left untreated, these neurological changes create addiction to opioids.
+Left untreated, these neurological changes create an addiction.
 Opioid addiction changes the way a person thinks, feels, and behaves.

 Secondary symptoms include social isolation and unsociable behaviors.
 These neural-behavioral changes allow addiction to gain a firmer grasp on the individual by separating her from the people who might intervene from the addictive process.